 Looker will attempt delivery to a webhook for a maximum of 30 minutes.
 Ensure that the destination can respond within 30 minutes to the webhook delivery attempt.

-Once these elements are in place, you can immediately send data to a webhook from an Explore, Look, or dashboard using the Send option.
+Once these elements are in place, you can immediately send data to a webhook from an Explore, a Look, or a dashboard using the Send option.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately, without having to save the query to a dashboard or a Look.

 The following sections explain each setting for sending data to a webhook destination.
 For a description of all sending options, see the Sending Data Now documentation page.